wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 Every blog will have shared registration page and only the Super Admin can change it.
  - unpack the package under 'wp-content/mu-plugins' directory (if this directory does not exist, create it);
  - be sure that cimy_user_extra_fields.php is outside Cimy folder (move it if necessary);
- - go to "Super Admin -> Cimy User Extra Fields", press "Fix the problem" button and confirm.
+ - go to "Network Admin -> Cimy User Extra Fields", press "Fix the problem" button and confirm.

 2) Per-Blog registration
 If you want that every single Blog can define its own Extra Fields then you should choose this installation.